yazz/VisualJS/README.md

-VisiFile is a desktop program that scans one or multiple PC on your network and allows you to search and monitor changes in deocuments.
-It works with:
+VisiFile is a nodejs program that scans your PC and indexes the contents of your documents, including:
 <br><br>

 * Excel
 * Word
 * CSV
-* MySQL
-* Oracle
-* Postgres
-* MariaDB
-* SqLite
 * PDF
-* GTLF 3d

 <br>
 <br>